-Conveniently Located for Sinus Sufferers near Tacoma, Kent and Auburn
+Conveniently Located for Sinus Sufferers near Renton, Kent, Puyallup, and Maple Valley

 You may have suffered for months or years with nasal and sinus issues.
 In addition, allergy pills and nasal sprays may not be fixing the problems.
 However, relief is within reach, and it is our primary focus at Stern Sinus.
-Federal Way may not be the allergy capital, but we have hundreds of patients coming from Tacoma, Kent, and Auburn who have made suffering a thing of the past.
+Federal Way may not be the allergy capital, but we have hundreds of patients coming from Renton, Kent, Puyallup, and Maple Valley who have made suffering a thing of the past.

 Sinus Procedures with Balloon Sinuplasty